Kogi Guber: SDP Faults INEC Over Disqualification Of Its Candidate | Leadership Newspaper

 Kogi Guber: SDP Faults INEC Over Disqualification Of Its Candidate

-Addressing journalists in Abuja, the national chairman of the party, Prof. Tunde Adeniran, said INEC’s decision was an unwarranted insult, falsification of information, misrepresentation of the party.
+Addressing journalists in Abuja, the national chairman of the party, Prof Tunde Adeniran, said INEC’s decision was an unwarranted insult, falsification of information and misrepresentation of the party.

-Adeniran added that the party has resorted to court to challenge the decision of the Independent National Electoral Commission (INEC) over the act.
+Adeniran added that the party has gone to court to challenge the decision of the Independent National Electoral Commission (INEC).
 “SDP has resorted to court action to seek justice and we enjoin Kogi electorate and teeming supporters of Barrister Natasha Akpoti to keep faith because we will overcome.
 We will get justice and our Natasha will certainly be on the ballot in the November 16, 2019 governorship election.
 She will be voted for massively and she will win the election and become the next governor of Kogi State,” Adeniran said.

-He further said the decision of INEC to disqualify Akpoti is in contravention of the provisions of Section 31, subsection (1) of the 2010 Electoral Act (as amended), which places no powers in the hands of the commission to reject or disqualify candidates of political parties as submitted to it within the stipulated timeframe as provided for by the law, while calling the attention of Nigerians to the fact that the party’s deputy governorship candidate in question is not a product of the party’s primary election but a nomination of the governoship candidate, and she has the prerogative to change or withdraw the said nomination.
+He further said that the decision of INEC to disqualify Akpoti is in contravention of the provisions of Section 31, subsection (1) of the 2010 Electoral Act (as amended), which places no powers in the hands of the commission to reject or disqualify candidates of political parties as submitted to it within the stipulated time-frame as provided for by the law, while calling the attention of Nigerians to the fact that the party’s deputy governorship candidate in question is not a product of the party’s primary election but a nominee of the governorship candidate, and she has the prerogative to change or withdraw the said nomination.

 MOST READ